Our History and more about us…

 More recently, Aiken Singers has begun a popular outreach project taking sing-along programs into nursing homes and memory facilities.
 Led by member Jack Simon and with the help of a speaker and binders of song lyrics for all the residents, several of our members join in singing familiar songs with recordings of the original artists and have residents sing along too.

 In October, 2020, our founding director, Diane Haslam, decided to return to her homeland in England.
 We will truly miss her.
-Finding someone to pick up where she left off has been delayed due to the Covid-19 pandemic.
-But conditions are slowly improving and we are now actively seeking a new artistic director.
-Details can be found here.
+Finding someone to pick up where she left off was delayed due to the Covid-19 pandemic.
+But conditions improved and, after a search of suitable candidates during the summer of 2021, we announced the selection of Josh Edwards to become our new Artistic Director.